GregDavidson/UtilBiz/README.md

 | *-tst-data.sql	| No	| example data for testing
 | *-tst.sql		| Yes	| unit test code for the package

 The last time this code was built it was all in one directory.
-I've partitioned the code into Util and Biz subdirectores.
+I've just partitioned the code into Util and Biz subdirectores.
 The Makefile and a few other meta files need to be updated to reflect this.